 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the preclinical and, if successful, the clinical development of our programs.
 In addition, we expect to incur additional costs associated with operating as a public company.
 Our operating expenses and future funding requirements are expected to increase substantially as we continue to advance our portfolio of programs.
-We believe that our cash and cash equivalents as of December 31, 2021 will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024.
+We believe that our existing cash, cash equivalents and marketable securities of \$188.7 million as of December 31, 2022, together with the proceeds received under the Vertex Agreement, ongoing research support and the anticipated achievement of certain near-term milestones under the Vertex Agreement will be sufficient to extend our cash runway into the second half of 2025, supporting the Company's expansion and continued development of EEV therapeutic candidates targeting Duchenne muscular dystrophy and advance EEV-therapeutic candidates in indications beyond neuromuscular disease.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.

-Because of the numerous risks and uncertainties associated with research, development, and commercialization of our candidates, we are unable to estimate the exact amount of our working capital requirements.
+Because of the numerous risks and uncertainties associated with research, development and commercialization of our candidates, we are unable to estimate the exact amount of our working capital requirements.
 Our future capital requirements will depend on many factors, including costs associated with:

-- the continuation of our current research programs and our preclinical development of therapeutic candidates from our current research programs; - seeking to identify additional research programs and additional therapeutic candidates; - advancing our existing and future therapeutic candidates into clinical development; - initiating preclinical studies and clinical trials for any therapeutic candidates we identify and develop or expand development of existing programs into additional indications; - maintaining, expanding, enforcing, defending and protecting our intellectual property portfolio and providing reimbursement of third-party expenses related to our patent portfolio; - timing of manufacturing for our therapeutic candidates and commercial manufacturing if any therapeutic candidate is approved; - establishing and maintaining clinical and commercial supply for the development and manufacture of our therapeutic candidates; - seeking regulatory and marketing approvals for any of our therapeutic candidates that we develop, if any; - seeking to identify, establish and maintain additional collaborations and license agreements, and the success of those collaborations and license agreements; - ultimately establishing a sales, marketing, and distribution infrastructure to commercialize any platforms for which we may obtain marketing approval, either by ourselves or in collaboration with others;
+- the continuation of our current research programs and our preclinical development of therapeutic candidates from our current research programs; - the timing and likelihood of resolution of the clinical hold on our IND application for ENTR-601-44 as well as the initiation of a clinical trial either within or outside of the United States; - seeking to identify additional research programs and additional therapeutic candidates; - advancing our existing and future therapeutic candidates into clinical development: - initiating preclinical studies and clinical trials for any therapeutic candidates we identify and develop or expand development of existing programs into additional indications; - maintaining, expanding, enforcing, defending and protecting our intellectual property portfolio and providing reimbursement of third-party expenses related to our patent portfolio; - timing of manufacturing for our therapeutic candidates and commercial manufacturing if any therapeutic candidate is approved; - establishing and maintaining clinical and commercial supply for the development and manufacture of our therapeutic candidates; - seeking regulatory and marketing approvals for any of our therapeutic candidates that we develop, if any; - seeking to identify, establish and maintain additional collaborations and license agreements, and the success of those collaborations and license agreements; - ultimately establishing a sales, marketing and distribution infrastructure to commercialize any platforms for which we may obtain marketing approval, either by ourselves or in collaboration with others; - generating revenue from commercial sales of therapeutic candidates we may develop for which we receive marketing approval; - hiring additional personnel including research and development, clinical and commercial personnel; - adding operational, financial and management information systems and personnel, including personnel to support our product development; - achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - acquiring or in-licensing products, intellectual property and technologies; and

-- generating revenue from commercial sales of therapeutic candidates we may develop for which we receive marketing approval; - hiring additional personnel including research and development, clinical, and commercial personnel; - adding operational, financial, and management information systems and personnel, including personnel to support our product development; - achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - acquiring or in-licensing products, intellectual property, and technologies; and - the ongoing costs of operating as a public company.
+• the ongoing costs of operating as a public company.